-· 68) Maneuvering surfaces at an airport that are designated by a letter are: (a) Aprons(b) Runways(c) Service Roads(d) Taxiways 69) Runway edge lights are what colour: (a) Red(b) White(c) Blue(d) Amber (Yellow) 70) Apron and taxiway edge lights are what colour: (a) Red(b) White(c) Amber (Yellow)(d) Blue 71) How can you tell on an apron where the maneuvering area begins? a) Where the concrete meets the pavement and forms a line. b) Where there are double amber lights on either side of the intersection. c) At the yellow line. d) Both B and C. 72) Lights used to indicate the intersection of a taxiway and an apron are what colour: (a) Amber (Yellow)(b) White(c) Red(d) Green 73) Signs used to identify the surface you are currently on ("location sign") may be which of the following colours: (a) White with black numbers/letters.(b) Black with yellow letters/numbers.(c) Red with white letters/numbers.(d) Blue with white letters/numbers.
-74) Two coloured (double faced) threshold marker lights are what colours: (a) Blue and white.(b) Red and white.
+- 69) Runway edge lights are what colour:

+- (a) Red

+- (b) White

+- (c) Blue

+- (d) Amber (Yellow)

+- 70) Apron and taxiway edge lights are what colour:

+- (a) Red

+- (b) White

+- (c) Amber (Yellow)

+- (d) Blue

+- 71) How can you tell on an apron where the maneuvering area begins?

+- a) Where the concrete meets the pavement and forms a line.

+- b) Where there are double amber lights on either side of the intersection.

+- c) At the yellow line.

+- d) Both B and C.

+- 72) Lights used to indicate the intersection of a taxiway and an apron are what colour:

+- (a) Amber (Yellow)

+- (b) White

+- (c) Red

+- (d) Green

+- 73) Signs used to identify the surface you are currently on ("location sign") may be which of the following colours:

+- (a) White with black numbers/letters.

+- (b) Black with yellow letters/numbers.

+- (c) Red with white letters/numbers.

+- (d) Blue with white letters/numbers.

+- 74) Two coloured (double faced) threshold marker lights are what colours:

+- (a) Blue and white.

+- (b) Red and white.

+- (c) Red and green.

+- (d) Green and amber.

-- 75) The colour of threshold marker lights which face towards the approach of the runway is which of the following colour: - (a) White - (b) Green - (c) Amber - (d) Red - 76) Microphones which have background noise-cancelling capability should be held how close to the lips? - a) 6.5 centimeters (2-3 inches) in front of the mouth. - b) As close to the lips as possible. - c) Not too close as they are very precise. - 77) Most microphones which are not background noise-cancelling should be held how far in front of the mouth? - (a) 6.5 centimeters (or 2-3 inches) in front of the mouth. - (b) As close to the lips as possible. - (c) To the side of but near the mouth. - 78) The "press to talk" switch on a microphone should be: - (a) Clicked on and off between words or phrases. - (b) Left open after you complete your transmission to show you are waiting for a reply. - (c) Depressed before beginning to speak and kept depressed for the full transmission. - (d) Clicked on and off rapidly to get the attention of the FSS as appropriate. - 79) When speaking into a microphone, you should always: - (a) Speak plainly and distinctly without artificially accentuating words or running words together. - (b) Speak rapidly and loudly to ensure that the message received is loud enough and does not take up too much time. - (c) Accentuate every syllable of every word in a loud clear voice and slowly so that nothing is missed by FSS or air traffic. - (d) Make sure that aircraft are listening so that everyone gets the message the first time. - 80) A radio "blind spot" is: - (a) Any place on the airport where radio signal to or from a vehicle cannot be received by Flight Service Station or the vehicle. - (b) Any place where the vehicle operator cannot see the control tower or Flight Service Station. - (c) Any place in a vehicle where the vehicle operator cannot see the vehicle radio. - (d) A hole in the ionosphere through which radio signals will not pass. - 81) When phonetics are required for clarity in radiotelephone communications, what alphabet must be used? - (a) The Standard English (French) Alphabet. - (b) The Radio Technician's Alphabet. - (c) The ICAO Phonetic Alphabet. - (d) The Ground Controller's Alphabet for Vehicle Communication in Canada.
+- 75) The colour of threshold marker lights which face towards the approach of the runway is which of the following colour: - (a) White - (b) Green - (c) Amber - (d) Red - 76) Microphones which have background noise-cancelling capability should be held how close to the lips? - a) 6.5 centimeters (2-3 inches) in front of the mouth. - b) As close to the lips as possible. - c) Not too close as they are very precise. - 77) Most microphones which are not background noise-cancelling should be held how far in front of the mouth? - (a) 6.5 centimeters (or 2-3 inches) in front of the mouth. - (b) As close to the lips as possible. - (c) To the side of but near the mouth. - 78) The "press to talk" switch on a microphone should be: - (a) Clicked on and off between words or phrases. - (b) Left open after you complete your transmission to show you are waiting for a reply. - (c) Depressed before beginning to speak and kept depressed for the full transmission. - (d) Clicked on and off rapidly to get the attention of the FSS as appropriate. - 79) When speaking into a microphone, you should always: - (a) Speak plainly and distinctly without artificially accentuating words or running words together. - (b) Speak rapidly and loudly to ensure that the message received is loud enough and does not take up too much time. - (c) Accentuate every syllable of every word in a loud clear voice and slowly so that nothing is missed by FSS or air traffic. - (d) Make sure that aircraft are listening so that everyone gets the message the first time. - 80) A radio "blind spot" is: - (a) Any place on the airport where radio signal to or from a vehicle cannot be received by Flight Service Station or the vehicle. - (b) Any place where the vehicle operator cannot see the control tower or Flight Service Station. - (c) Any place in a vehicle where the vehicle operator cannot see the vehicle radio. - (d) A hole in the ionosphere through which radio signals will not pass.

-82) Circle the correct phonetic word for each of the following letters of the alphabet:
+- 81) When phonetics are required for clarity in radiotelephone communications, what alphabet must be used? - (a) The Standard English (French) Alphabet. - (b) The Radio Technician's Alphabet. - (c) The ICAO Phonetic Alphabet. - (d) The Ground Controller's Alphabet for Vehicle Communication in Canada. - 82) Circle the correct phonetic word for each of the following letters of the alphabet: